lui-dias/explorer/README.md

 A file explorer with some features that I think it would be nice for a file explorer to have.

-It was made to work on windows, however most functions should work on mac or linux.
+It was made to work on windows

 ## How to run

 ```
 git clone https://github.com/lui-dias/explorer